FredrikBakken/spam-filter-demo/README.md

 # Spam Filter Demo
-This is a simple demonstration project to showcase some of the interesting technologies and projects you get to work on as a developer at [Telenor](https://www.telenor.no/privat/).
+This is a simple demonstration project to showcase some of the interesting technologies and projects you might get to work on as a developer at [Telenor](https://www.telenor.no/privat/).

 <img src="https://github.com/FredrikBakken/spam-filter-demo/raw/main/docs/assets/telenor-logo.png" width="250"/>